michielgrotenhuis/2/README.md

 ## Disclaimer

-The Blackwall module is developed by Zencommerce India in partnership with BotGuard.
+The Blackwall module is developed by Zencommerce India in partnership with Blackwall, but is not the official module.
 Use at your own risk, and always maintain backups.